Environmental ManagementBangor University

 We offer a variety of options to gain valuable employability skills, which includes supporting you in work placements and internships that you may wish to undertake.

-We guarantee accommodation for first year students who apply by the deadline and select us as their Firm Choice.
-Our accommodation was rated as the best in the UK at the What Uni Student Choice Awards 2018.
+We guarantee accommodation for first-year students who apply by the deadline and select us as their Firm Choice.
+Our accommodation was rated Top 15 in the UK at the What Uni Student Choice Awards 2020.

 Free membership of all clubs and societies

 Take advantage of the Bangor Student Experience with free membership of student clubs and societies.
 There are over 150 different ones to choose from, so you can try something new, get involved with sports, meet new friends and get out and explore the local area.

 Choose to study in one of the best places in the UK to be a student.
 Bangor’s location – close to the mountains and the sea – has been described as ‘the best university setting in the UK’.